Russian Bombshell Anastasiya Kvitko Spills Out Of Neon Green Bikini

 The photo was definitely a hit, as it managed to garner more than 45,000 likes and over 800 comments within an hour of going live.
 Such numbers are typical for Kvitko.

 In fact, most of Kvitko’s snaps are extremely popular with her followers.
 The stunner is well-known for posting photos that show off her hourglass figure, and she has amassed quite a following because of her racy snaps.
 From skimpy bikinis to sexy outfits, Kvitko makes just about anything look good.
-The model has amassed a whopping 10.1 million followers, and those numbers do not look to be slowing down any time soon.
+The model has racked up a whopping 10.1 million followers, and those numbers do not look to be slowing down anytime soon.

 Fans who do not want to miss any of Kvitko’s tantalizing posts should follow her Instagram account.